svenvc/zinc/zinc-http-components-paper.md

 You configure the dispatcher using #map:to: methods.
-First argument is the prefix, second argument is a block taking two arguments: the incoming request and an already instanciated response.
+First argument is the prefix, second argument is a block taking two arguments: the incoming request and an already instantiated response.

 ## Seaside adaptor